supcik/academic-www/content/docs/get-started.md

 - **Slides**: write slides very efficiently with Markdown, present them at your talk, and share them online
 - **Publications**: import your research publications from BibTeX

-Once you have decided on the content which you would like to publish, take a look at the [available homepage widgets]({{< relref "widgets.md" >}}) and consider which ones would be most relevant to you.
+Once you have decided on the type of content that you would like to publish, take a look at the [available homepage widgets]({{< relref "widgets.md" >}}) and consider which ones would be most relevant to you.

 Then, open your `content/home/` folder and set the `active` parameter to either `true` or `false` for each widget depending on if you wish to display it or not.
 Widgets that you don't need can alternatively be deleted rather than setting `active` to `false`.